Monopoly Millionaires' Club

-Former draw game
+Original draw game

 Monopoly Millionaires' Club drawings occurred on Friday nights; each play cost $5, with multiple plays printed on separate tickets.
-To win the jackpot, players must have matched 5 of 52 numbers in the main field (selected manually or through a quick pick), and a sixth number (automatic quick-pick) from a second field of 28; the latter was represented on the ticket by a property from a U.S. edition Monopoly game board (22 streets, 4 railroads, and 2 utilities), such as Marvin Gardens for the number 22.
+To win the jackpot, players had to match five numbers from 1 through 52 in the main field, and a randomly generated sixth number from 1 through 28 that represented a property from the U.S. edition Monopoly game board (22 streets, 4 railroads, and 2 utilities).
 Jackpots started at $15 million, and were to be capped at $25 million until won.
+An MMC jackpot winner also received a custom top hat, resembling that worn by Mr. Monopoly.

 In addition to the five regular numbers plus the property, each ticket contained a 12-digit "Millionaires' Club Number"; in the event that the jackpot was won, additional $1 million raffle-style prizes were drawn from the Millionaires' Club numbers.
 A minimum of 10 were to be drawn for a $15 million jackpot; at least two were added per "rollover", so that a capped $25 million jackpot would have at least 16 additional cash millionaires if that jackpot was hit.
-An MMC jackpot winner also received a custom top hat, resembling that worn by Mr. Monopoly.

 Tickets also contained a 25-character alphanumeric code that could be used to add the ticket's property to a virtual game board on the Monopoly Millionaires' Club website.
 Collecting certain sets of properties, such as Boardwalk and Park Place, awarded players a varying number of entries towards a chance to attend a taping of the Monopoly Millionaires' Club game show.